snandy/JS-Style-Guide/ES5.md

     ```javascript
     // bad
-    var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    var errorMessage = 'This is a super error that was thrown because of Batman.
+When you stop how Batman had anything to do with this, you would get nowhere fast.';

     // bad
-    var errorMessage = 'This is a super long error that was thrown because \
+    var errorMessage = 'This is a super error that was thrown because \
     of Batman.
-When you stop to think about how Batman had anything to do \
+When you stop how Batman had anything to do \
-    with this, you would get nowhere \
+    with this, you would get nowhere fast.';
-    fast.';

     // good
-    var errorMessage = 'This is a super long error that was thrown because ' +
+    var errorMessage = 'This is a super error that was thrown because '
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+            + 'of Batman.
+When you stop how Batman had anything to do '
-      'with this, you would get nowhere fast.';
+            + 'with this, you would get nowhere fast.';
     ```

   - [4.3](#4.3) <a name='4.3'></a> 编程时使用 `join` 而不是字符串连接来构建字符串。